arreche/todo-react/README.md

-# API Documentation

 Any problems, please feel free to ping Jafit on Slack.
+And don't be afraid to let me know how and why my code is bad, I'm trying to learn.

 ### Database